magento/pagebuilder-docs/docs/extend-existing-content-type/how-to-extend-appearances.md

 ![Appearance fieldset](../images/appearance-fieldset.png){:width="934px" height="auto"}

-## Conclusion
+## Next

-There is much more to learn, but we hope this gives you a better understanding of how you can customize existing Page Builder content types to fit your customer's needs.
+This topic walked through the steps for modifying existing appearances.
+The next We hope this gives you a better understanding of how you can customize existing Page Builder content types to fit your customer's needs.